anjalipra/UserManagementRepo/README.md

 Why(or why not) you will build the APIs differently for web and mobile channels?
 -----------------------------------------------------------------------------------
-We will not build seperate APIs for web and mobile channels because the REST is an architechtural style which basically lets any client access the resources over http protocol.
-These APIs are developed for your application no matter what is the client (web / mobile).
+We will not build separate APIs for web and mobile channels because the REST is an architectural style which basically lets any client access the resources over http protocol.
+These APIs are developed for your application no matter what the client is (web / mobile).